 Modern day reverse osmosis technology used in desalination was born out of San Diego's own General Atomics in the 1960's.
 Today San Diego County is home to much of the international desalination industry, with over 35 desalination-related companies employing 2,200 people and generating over $200 million in annual revenue.

 In San Diego County, we have an opportunity to put this homegrown technology to work.
-The Carlsbad Desalination Project will have significant economic benefit for the region, including an estimated $350 million in spending during construction, 2,400 jobs created during construction, and $50 million in annual spending throughout the region once the desalination plant is operational.
-For the region, the desalination facility will create jobs, generate tax revenue, improve water quality and enhance water reliability with a new drought-proof supply.
+The Carlsbad Desalination Plant has significant economic benefit for the region, including $50 million in annual spending and 500 new indirect jobs throughout the region.